wp-graphql/wp-graphql/docs/contributing.md

 composer run-app
 ```

 In your web browser, open the site, [http://localhost:8091].
 And the WP admin at [http://localhost:8091/wp-admin].
-Username is 'admin'.
-Password is 'password'.
+Username is `admin`.
+Password is `password`.

 ### Using XDebug